jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 ## KL Divergence

 KL divergence has many interpretations.
 One possible definition of KL divergence is that it measures the average number of extra information content required to represent a message with distribution $Q$ instead of $P$.
-In [Machine Learning: A Probabalistic Perspective], Kevin P. Murphy describes KL divergence as follows:
+In [Machine Learning: A Probabilistic Perspective], Kevin P. Murphy describes KL divergence as follows:

 > *... the KL divergence is the average number of extra bits needed to encode the data, due to the fact that we used distribution $q$ to encode the data instead of the true distribution $p$.*

 Put differently, KL divergence is the amount of information that is lost when $Q$ is used to approximate $P$.
 Therefore, if $P$ and $Q$ are close, KL divergence would be low, whereas the converse would be true when the two distributions are different.
 We can also extend this notion a bit farther to apply it in the context of [Bayesian inference].
 Recall that Bayesian inference is the process by which we start from some prior distribution and update our beliefs about the distribution with more data input to derive a posterior.
 In this context, KL divergence can be viewed as the amount of information gained as we move from the prior $Q$ to the posterior $P$.

 Let's derive the mathematical definition of KL divergence using likelihoods.
 The derivation process to be introduced is based on [this source].
-We begin with the likelilhood ratio:
+We begin with the likelihood ratio:

 $$L = \frac{p(x)}{q(x)} \tag{6}$$

 We can consider $L$ as representing how probable the sample $X = x$ came from distribution $P$ than $Q$, given that $x$ was sampled from some unknown distribution.
 If $L > 1$, the more likely it is that the data came from $P$; if $L < 1$, the more probable it is that the sample came from $Q$.

-Say we have multiple indepedent observations of data.
+Say we have multiple independent observations of data.
 Then, we can use (6) to compute the likelihood ratio for each sample.
 Calculating the product of these ratios will tell us which distribution is more likely given all available data points.
 In other words,

 $$L = \prod_{i = 0}^n \frac{p(x_i)}{q(x_i)}$$